The world of Hindi blogging: our detailed observations हिंदी ब्लॉगिंग के संसार में हमने क्या पाया?

 Four, matra and other spelling blunders.
 Hindi bloggers have to grope with matras - little ligatures - which go crazy if one is not careful.
 Some bloggers also make grammatical and spelling mistakes, but such mistakes are fewer than those in English blogs by Indians.

 Six, blog-design aspects.
-Hindi bloggers are as good or bad in blog design, e.g. matters relating to readability, navigation, placing of widgets and page-length.
-When it comes to experimenting with colours, fonts etc, Hindi bloggers seem to be more passionate than their English counterparts, generally speaking.
+Hindi bloggers are as good or bad in blog design as their English counterparts, e.g. matters relating to readability, navigation, placing of widgets and page-length.
+When it comes to experimenting with colors, fonts etc, Hindi bloggers seem to be more passionate than their English counterparts, generally speaking.
+Many Hindi bloggers use very intense colors.

 Seven, vulgar self-praise or self-promotion in many popular blogs.
 Because of their perceived expertise in, and success with, blogging, many popular Hindi bloggers tend to go overboard in promoting themselves.
-We mention it here as this show off often mars the content quality of their blogs.
+We mention it here as this show off often reduces the overall quality of their blogs.
 We’ll talk about other aspects of this conduct in some later post.